filievski/filievski.github.io/_pages/team.md

 We perform fundamental research on commonsense AI and investigate its application to challenging domains, informed by **empirical insights and cognitive theories**.

-We aim for:
-* World-class research – aiming to have peers recognize, want to work with/at and visit us;
-* Dissemination of high-quality research findings through education and outreach
-* Meaningful collaboration to benefit from complementary ideas and skills

 ## Research Topics

 * **Commonsense Reasoning**(e.g., modeling story procedures, tracking participant states, and performing counterfactual inference; decision-making in everyday situations)